quelopes/HNSCC-network/README.md

 The TCGA (The Cancer Genome Atlas) is paramount for data collection of more than 30 cancer types.
 The diversity of omic layers, such as RNA-seq, methylation, miRNA, proteomic, clinical, copy number variation and mutation, can be analyzed in different aspects including mathematical models, machine learning, and data model.

+### How cite us

 The manuscript was submitted to `GigaScience`.
 The preprint version can be read on [PeerJ preprint]().

+### Network data model

 The graph data model (`Neo4j` database) was chosen to be easier to explore the connectivity among genes in the co-expressed network.
 This model consists mainly of nodes, edges, and properties.

-### Network data model

 ![Figure 1: Data model representation with nodes and edges.](img/HPV-network.png).